Trevor Corry: The Seven Years' War: 1754–1763

 On 30 March 1754 King George II appointed Trevor Corry "to be his Majesty's Consul to the Republick of Dantzig" in Poland – now known as Gdańsk.
 He was recommended for the post by the Earl of Hillsborough.
 He arrived in Danzig in mid-May 1754.
 His work, which was unpaid, involved making regular reports back to the Secretary of State to the Northern Department at St. James' Palace in London.

 The city of Danzig had suffered a slow economic decline during the wars of the early eighteenth century and had been held by the Russians for a short time after the Siege of Danzig in 1734.
 During Corry's time the city of Danzig remained part of Poland although, for much of the time, it was surrounded by Prussian held territory.

 1756 had seen the beginning of the Seven Years' War in which Britain was allied with the Prussians, some German states and, from 1762, the Portuguese.
 The opposing side was made up of France, Russia, Austria, Sweden, Saxony and, from 1762, Spain.
-In the summer of 1757, the Russians had invaded East Prussia.
+In the summer of 1757, the Russians had invaded Ducal Prussia.
 On 25 May 1757 Corry wrote to the Secretary of State saying there have been two or three Russian men of war of forty & fifty Guns each, cruising of this Harbour these eight days past – bringing up and searching all Vessels they meet with, (a thing never before known); 'tis imagined they intend making Prizes of Ships sailing under the Prussian Flag.

 On 7 September Corry wrote a very hot engagement has happened between the Prussian and Russian Armies ... the Prussians have suffered very severely from the Enemy's Cannon, They having attack'd the Russ in their Entrenchments, which was not attended with the expected success, or indeed was it all together so prudent considering how strongly they had fortified their situation ... we may soon hear of a second Engagement, which will probably decide in whose hands Koningsberg shall remain this Winter.